 We have acted for groups of leaseholders buying their freehold, with buildings ranging from two maisonettes, to over a hundred purpose built flats.
+We have also acted for landlords and intermediate landlords who have received statutory notices from groups of leaseholders.
 Large or small, we have the experience and knowledge to run the project from start to finish.

 Why is it worth buying my freehold?